jmpstart/toy-samples/README.md

 This causes `vamos` to clone repository https://github.com/jmpstart/toy-samples and setup a playground (toy-samples) managed by a virtual Python environment `@toy`.
-In case of a successful you get a success message and a hint, that command `?` has been provided for quick help regarding the playground.
+In case of a success message you also get a hint that command `?` has been provided for quick help regarding the playground.

 ```